librz/text-trimmer/README.md

 TextTrimmer - Trim long text using ellipsis

-1. isntall dependency
+1. isntall dependency: yarn

-yarn

-2. start the project in local/dev environment

-yarn run start
+2. start the project in local/dev environment: yarn run start

 3. resize browser window to see effect